lodz-university-of-technology-masi/Stratocumulus/Backend/README.md

 The SAM CLI installs dependencies defined in `HelloWorldFunction/pom.xml`, creates a deployment package, and saves it in the `.aws-sam/build` folder.

-Test a single function by invoking it directly with a test event.
+Test a single function by invoking it directly with a testRequest event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.

 Run functions locally and invoke them with the `sam local invoke` command.